egeloen/ivory-http-adapter/doc/events.md

 A journal entry is described by the `Ivory\HttpAdapter\Event\Subscriber\History\JournalEntryInterface` and its default implementation is `Ivory\HttpAdapter\Event\Subscriber\History\JournalEntry`.
-As there is an interface, you can define your own implementation and override the `Ivory\HttpAdapter\Event\Subscriber\History\JournalInterface::record` method in order to instantiate it as explain previously.
+As there is an interface, you can define your own implementation through the factory.

 It wraps the request, the response and the request execution time.
 To get/set them, you can use the following API: